 Context.
-Unlike the desktop and server operating system market, there may not be a dominante smartphone operating system vendor.
+Unlike the desktop and server operating system market, it is unlikely that one smartphone operating system vendor will dominate.
 Gartner estimates that Windows Mobile, Blackberry OS, iPhone OS, and Google Android will each have roughly $\approx 13\%$ of the market in 2012.
-Symbian is expected to have the largest share of the international market with $\approx 30\%$ .
-Many developers and organizations will therefore likely create and maintain cyber-physical applications that are targeted for multiple mobile Internet device operating systems and versions.
+Symbian is expected to have the largest share of the market with $\approx 30\%$.
+Developers will therefore need to develop and maintain cyber-physical applications that are targeted for multiple mobile Internet device operating systems and versions.

 For example, multiple versions of Google Android were released during the development of WreckWatch.
 Our development efforts initially targeted Android 1.0 and HTC's G1, which was the only Android hardware available at the time.
-Since the initial implementation was finished, Google has released Android 1.5 and Android 2.0 and there are now at least five different Android devices by Motorola and HTC.
-We have also begun the process porting WreckWatch to the iPhone.
+Since the initial implementation was finished, Android has released Android 1.5 and Android 2.0.
+Moreover, there are now five different Android devices by Motorola and HTC.
+Moreover, we have begun the process of determining how to reimplement WreckWatch on the iPhone.

 Open problems.
 As shown in Figure 3.3, there is significant complexity involved in managing the variability of cyber-physical software and determining the appropriate software configuration for a given mobile platform.
-For example, WreckWatch can run as a background service on Android in parallel with other applications.
+For example, on Android, WreckWatch can run as a background service in parallel with other applications.
 In contrast, WreckWatch cannot run concurrently with other applications on the current version of the iPhone and must be redesigned as a modal application.
-Each additional variation in platform design increases development complexity.
+Each additional variation in platform design increases the development complexity.